Vista Loop Trail

 In half a mile, after crossing a low stone wall, the Vista Loop Trail reaches a T-intersection with a woods road.
 Here, the White Trail begins on the right, but you should turn left to continue on the yellow-blazed Vista Loop Trail.
-In 500 feet, the blue-blazed Ridge Trail joins from the right.
+In 500 feet, the blue-blazed Ridge Loop Trail joins from the right.
 Follow the co-aligned yellow and blue trails for another 500 feet, then turn right to continue on the yellow-blazed Vista Loop Trail.

-In 200 feet, the Vista Loop Trail turns right, but you should bear left and continue on a wide path, marked with green-dot-on-yellow blazes, that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
+In 200 feet, the Vista Loop Trail turns right, but you should bear left and continue on a wide path, marked with black-star-on-yellow blazes, that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
 Campgaw Mountain may be seen in the foreground to the right, and the New York City skyline is visible in the distance on a clear day.

 After taking in the view, retrace your steps to the yellow-blazed trail and turn left, following the trail as it descends steadily.
 Just before reaching a large pile of boulders, the trail turns right and climbs to a rocky outcrop, from which Matty Price Hill is visible ahead.
 The trail now descends towards the MacMillan Reservoir, passing another rocky outcrop (with a view of Matty Price Hill) along the way.

 Soon, you’ll emerge on a large expanse of open rock that overlooks the reservoir.
 Here, the pink-blazed Reservoir Loop Trail joins from the right,.
 You should turn left and head southeast, following both yellow and pink blazes parallel to the shore of the reservoir.
-You’ll pass the concrete-and-stone dam at the southeast corner of the reservoir and continue downhill to reach a junction with the main park road, where the pink-blazed Reservoir Trail ends and the blue-blazed Ridge Trail joins from the right.
+You’ll pass the concrete-and-stone dam at the southeast corner of the reservoir and continue downhill to reach a junction with the main park road, where the pink-blazed Reservoir Trail ends and the blue-blazed Ridge Loop Trail joins from the right.

 Continue ahead and proceed downhill along the road, now following both blue and yellow blazes.
-Just before reaching a wide bridge over a stream (the outlet of the reservoir), at a sign for the "waterfall," follow the Vista Loop Trail as it turns right, leaving the road (the blue-blazed Ridge Trail continues ahead on the road).
+Just before reaching a wide bridge over a stream (the outlet of the reservoir), at a sign for the "waterfall," follow the Vista Loop Trail as it turns right, leaving the road (the blue-blazed Ridge Loop Trail continues ahead on the road).